Nez Perce-clearwater national forest

 Where we are in the process

 The Nez Perce-Clearwater is in the final stages of their planning process.
 The draft Record of Decision (ROD) and Final Environmental Impact Statement (FEIS) were released November 29th, 2023.
 Objections to these documents closed January 29th, 2024, and the Regional Forester held objection resolution meetings in May of 2024.
-Staffing changes have delayed the objection response, with a new target of September 2024 set.
-Soon thereafter a Final ROD will be signed and the Forest will implement the new plan, basing all management decisions off of the new plan.
+The objection response was published in September 2024.
+We expect the Final ROD to be signed in early 2025 and the Forest will implement the new plan, basing all management decisions off of the new plan.

 Why you should get involved